rremple/intervalidus/readme.md

 - `copy` / `toImmutable` / `toMutable`
 - `zip` / `zipAll`
-- `flip` (only on 2D)
+- `flip` (only available on 2D)

-These mutation methods return a new structure when using immutable and Unit when using mutable:
+These mutation methods return a new structure when using immutable and `Unit` when using mutable:

 - `remove`
 - `replace` / `replaceByKey`